Vegan Toffee Sweet Potato Fudge. Dairy-free and oil-free and the stuff dreams are made of. Sweet, fudgy, creamy and so easy to make.

 Vegan Toffee fudge in the making.
 You'll be tempted to eat it just like this and nobody will blame you.
 Would you just look at that amazing color?
 No fake color additives here.

 The inspiration for this recipe came from one of my readers and fellow blogger at The Pulse, Shonalika.
 She loves my Sweet Potato Caramel and wanted to know if there was a way I could turn it into toffee.
 Well, say no more.
 I was sooooo excited at the idea, I went rather quickly in the kitchen.

 I started with my caramel recipe as the base, but changed it up quite a bit.
 Less liquid had to be used and more sugar had to be used, so it could cook down and then set up properly as fudge.
 Plus, fudge has to be sweet in my opinion.
 It is fudge, afterall.

 Also, have you noticed that no stores ever have vegan toffee?
 Super annoying.

-Instead of butter or oil here, I have used a combo of both cocoa butter and coconut butter.
+Instead of butter or oil here, I used a combo of cocoa butter and coconut butter.
 Both are crucial in achieving the perfect fudge texture because there is both sweet potato and milk in here.
 All coconut butter isn't enough to make it firm up and would also leave too much of a coconut flavor.
 Using all cocoa butter would be overpowering in flavor.
 The combo of both is perfect, so before you ask, no, coconut oil will definitely not work, as it is too soft and isn't sweet either.